lesnik512/shiriev.ru/content/posts/2024-12-14-pre-commit-in-python.md

 +++
-title = 'Alternatives to pre-commit package in python development' date = 2024-12-14T00:00:00+03:00
+title = 'Using pre-commit package in python development' date = 2024-12-14T00:00:00+03:00
 +++
 # Introduction.

 Package `pre-commit`, as stated on the github-page, is a framework for managing and maintaining multi-language pre-commit hooks.

+Mostly, it's used for managing git hook right before commit to run some static checks or formatters.

-In my opinion, this package brings too many troubles and I want to show you alternative ways.
+In my opinion, this package is often misused and I want to show you the alternative way.

-# Problems.
+# Problems of `pre-commit`.

-1. It has separate configuration file with tools' versions differ from `pyproject.toml` and this is developer's problem to sync them.
+1. It has separate configuration file with tools versions differ from `pyproject.toml` and this is developer's problem to sync them.
-2. `pre-commit` uses separate virtual environments which is not very intuitive and can lead to unexpected behaviour.
+2. It uses separate virtual environments which is not very intuitive and can lead to unexpected behaviour.
 3. For `mypy` if we want to check types of external packages, `pre-commit` by-default is not able to use dependencies from `pyproject.toml` and we need to list them in config file in `additional_dependencies` section.

 # Alternative solution.